14coruma/Vision_Course_Projects/README.md

 ![output](music1_acc.PNG)

 The figure above shows the accumulator used by the Hough Transform on `images/music1.png`.
-The y axis represents the row of a stave, and the x axis is the spacing between the five staff lines.
+The y axis represents the starting row of a stave, and the x axis is the spacing between the five staff lines.
 From this image, you can see two major groupings (due to `music1.png` containing two staves).
 Addionally, the two brightest areas of these groupings occur at the same x location (which represents a staff line distance of 12 pixels).

 ### Performance of algorithms